Access

 Threads

-test; the condition may change between the time the test was passed and thewait()
+wait()s inside ofwhiles that test their wake up condition.
+Don't rely on aniftest; the condition may change between the time the test was passed and thewait()was re-encountered.

 Synchronize all thread-unsafe methods even if you are presently using only one thread.
 One day you will add multithreading, forget all about the lack of safety, and blow your foot off.